minqiaowang/oracle-sharded-database/setup-nonshard-app/setup-nonshard-app.md

 10. Copy all the content of the SSH public key from Shard3 host.
 Save the file and chmod the file.

    ```
-   [oracle@shd1 ~]$ chmod 600 .ssh/authorized_keys
+   [oracle@shd1 ~]$ <copy>chmod 600 .ssh/authorized_keys</copy>
    [oracle@shd1 ~]$
    ```

 11. **Repeat do the same steps**  from previous steps 8 - 10.
-This time connect to the Shard1 and Shard2 host.
+This time connect to the shard1 and shard2 host.
+Create `authorized_keys` in each of the shard hosts.

-12. From Shard3 host side.
+12. From shard3 host side.
 Copy the dmp file to the catalog, shard1 and shard2 host.
 Press yes when prompt ask if you want to  continue.

     ```
     [oracle@shd3 ~]$ scp original.dmp oracle@cata:~